mouserd/scala-sandbox/README.md

 sbt> stats
 ```

-#### REST Client
+#### RESTful Client
-The REST client is a simple client for transmitting RESTful calls to a locally running RESTful server.
+The RESTful client is a simple client for transmitting RESTful calls to a locally running RESTful server.

 The RESTful server can be started by running <code>container:start</code> from SBT.
 You can then make
 GET/PUT/POST/DELETE/OPTIONS requests to this server by running the REST client from SBT: